Sep

 Every inch of this house on Demere Key (just off Pine Island) is encrusted with seashells.
-It is mind boggling to think about adhering each and every one of those whelk shells (they look like conchs too) to the outside walls….. much less, collecting all of them together!
+It is mind boggling to think about adhering each and every one of those whelk and conch shells to the outside walls….. much less, collecting all of them together!

 The house was originally built by Phil Degraff to be a winter resort and named it Sea Grape Lodge.